Aymen83/Aymen83/README.md

 I'm a Senior Software Developer with over 15 years of experience in the .NET ecosystem.
 My passion lies in solving complex business problems through clean, efficient, and scalable code.
 I specialize in **Microservices Architecture**, **Process Automation**, and building security-focused applications.

-I am currently seeking challenging **freelance opportunities** where I can leverage my expertise to build robust and high-quality software solutions.

 ---

 ### 🛠️ My Tech Stack